A ColorKu Review

 Play while they are around, they’ll be bound to come over and watch you and ask to place a few balls.
 If you notice their ball placement is wrong don’t tell them instead, show them “another option” that might work even better.😉 This helps kids build their confidence as when we use the words no or wrong from the get-go, some kids get easily discouraged.

-This game is such a great way to help kids develop and strengthen their logic and strategic problem-solving thinking skills, it’s well worth the work it takes for us parents to get them involved in it when the chemistry isn’t instant.
+This game is a great way to help kids develop and strengthen their logic and strategic problem-solving thinking skills, it’s well worth the work it takes for us parents to get them involved in it when the chemistry isn’t instant.
 Sometimes we need to be creative to spark that fire in their brain.😉

 Keeping this game out where is accessible will make it easier particularly with difficult puzzles that cannot be completed in one sitting.